Kgkkjjj/OS/README.md

 # Assembly OS

-Assembly OS is a minimal operating system written entirely in 16‑bit x86 assembly.
-It provides a simple command-line interface with a couple of built‑in commands.
+Assembly OS is a minimal operating system.
+The bootloader is written in 16‑bit x86 assembly and provides a simple command-line interface.
+An optional C kernel can be loaded from disk using the `update` command.

 ## Building

-Ensure `nasm` and optionally `qemu-system-x86_64` are installed.
+Ensure `nasm`, `gcc` and optionally `qemu-system-x86_64` are installed.
 Run:

 ```bash
 make